 When there is a child or adult with a soy or legume allergy in the household, many families choose to eliminate the allergens from the house.
 This is a personal preference and will depend in part on your family’s ability to be vigilant about keeping the allergic person safe.

-Label reading: Whenever you eat a packaged food, you need to read the label in its entirety to check for any mention of peanut.
-Sometimes, soy (more so than other legumes) can have different names or can be hidden as an ingredient within a manufactured food.
+Label Reading: Whenever you eat a packaged food, you need to read the label in its entirety to check for any mention of soy.
+Sometimes, soy (more so than other legumes) can have different names.
 You also have to look for precautionary statements on package labels, such as “May Contain Soy.”

 One thing to be cautious of with soy allergy: imported foods.
-Not all countries have the stringent labeling requirements of Canada, the United States and the European Union.
+Not all countries have the stringent labeling requirements of the United States, Canada and the European Union.
 Don’t take chances if you suspect soy could be an ingredient of an import.

 Speak Up About Food: With food allergies, you have to ask questions and get over shyness when someone else wants to serve food to you or your child with this allergy.